-My best DSLR.
+My main camera.
 Since 2009 and the D3 Nikon has been king of the low-light rendering with their combination of hardware and software technologies.
-The D4s takes my work to a whole new level.
+The D5 takes my work to a whole new level.
 It is able to achieve things in critical lighting conditions that competitors can’t.
 The sharpness of the pictures and the ISO rendering are the best I’ve ever seen and this led me to try and challenge myself to shoot even more motions, emotions and shots that I simply wouldn’t have tried in the past.
-I’m travelling with two D4s bodies and they produce 90% of my pictures.

 Combination of a fantastic full frame 24mpix sensor, Nikon’s awesome high ISO rendering and a portable body.
 I like to combine it with the optional grip (MB-D16) and use it for wide angle shots, especially with its tilt-screen allowing me to shoot above obstacles while still framing my subject with the LCD live view feature.

 A very light body I use for specialty shots, such as wide panoramic views, or anytime I need the extra 8mega pixels.
 It’s got excellent ISO rendering and produces great results.

 Nikon 1 v3

 A very compact camera that lets me use all my lenses with the FT-1 adapter.
 It’s got great features and can be very discreet.
 I mostly use it for its silent operating and video capabilities.